How to choose the best plan for your streaming business

 - Content is downloaded to the library

-In order to save your bandwidth, you may want to reduce your bitrate and other settings.
-This article is a guide on how to change your streaming settings to conserve bandwidth quota.
+In order to save your data, you may want to reduce your bitrate and other settings.
+This article is a guide on how to change your streaming settings to conserve data quota.
 You can also:

 - Restrict your audience via making them register before watching